WernerVdM97/Masters-Thesis/README.md

 # MEng Industrial Engineering Thesis

-All model libraries are present in the rsc folder.

 ## A genetic algorithm based model tree forest

 This thesis presents an ensemble approach that reduces the high variance error exhibited by